Work from home burnout: 5 red flags and ways to prevent them

 • Maintain important notes

 Everything – all on the same platform.
-These few factors help us hold the team together and assure that everything stays in order.
+These few factors help us hold the team together and ensure that everything stays in order.

 This work-from-home period could be a real lull in the lives of your employees, with people losing their jobs left and right, our teams need to feel safe and involved.
 So, let’s give them an anchorage, a reason to believe in their work, a collective goal to look forward to.